Biocompatibility Test Methods

 1.1 This practice covers the assessment of cellular responses to wear particles and degradation products from implanted materials that may lead to a cascade of biological responses resulting in damage to adjacent and remote tissues.
 In order to ascertain the role of particles in stimulating such responses, the nature of the responses, and the consequences of the responses, established protocols are needed.
 This is an emerging, rapidly developing area, and the information gained from standard protocols is necessary to interpret cellular responses to particles and to determine if these correlate with in vivo responses.
 Since there are many possible and established ways of determining responses, a single standard protocol is not stated.
 However, well described protocols are needed to compare results from different investigators using the same materials and to compare biological responses for evaluating (ranking) different materials.
 For laboratories without established protocols, recommendations are given and indicated with an asterisk (*).
 1.2 Since the purpose of the following test procedures is to predict the response in human tissues, the use of human (preferably macrophage lineage) cells is recommended.
 However, the use of non-macrophage cell lineage or the use of cells from non-human and non-primate sources may be acceptable.
 The source of the cells or the cell line used should be justified based on the cellular responses under test and/or tissue of interest.
 Non-human cells should not be used if there is evidence of possible cross-species difference for specific test results as the results of this in vitro test may not correspond to actual human response.
 1.3 The values stated in SI units are to be regarded as standard.
 No other units of measurement are included in this standard.
 1.4 This standard does not purport to address all of the safety concerns, if any, associated with its use.
 It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.
 1.5 This international standard was developed in accordance with internationally recognized principles on standardization established in the Decision on Principles for the Development of International Standards, Guides and Recommendations issued by the World Trade Organization Technical Barriers to Trade (TBT) Committee.

-ASTM F2147-01(2016)
+ASTM F2147-01(2025)

 Standard Practice for Guinea Pig: Split Adjuvant and Closed Patch Testing for Contact Allergens

-ASTM F2382-18
+ASTM F2382-24

 Standard Test Method for Assessment of Circulating Blood-Contacting Medical Device Materials on Partial Thromboplastin Time (PTT)

-ASTM F2808-17
+ASTM F2808-23

 Standard Test Method for Performing Behind-the-Knee (BTK) Test for Evaluating Skin Irritation Response to Products and Materials That Come Into Repeated or Extended Contact with Skin

-1.1 The Behind-the-Knee (BTK) method, using the popliteal fossa of human volunteers as a test site, simultaneously evaluates the inherent chemical irritation, and the potential for mechanical irritation of substrates and products that are designed to come into repeated or extended close contact with the skin (see validation references 1- 7 ).
+1.1 The behind-the-knee (BTK) method, using the popliteal fossa of human volunteers as a test site, simultaneously evaluates the inherent chemical irritation and the potential for mechanical irritation of substrates and products that are designed to come into repeated or extended close contact with the skin (see validation references ( 1- 7 ) ).
 2 This is a bilateral test comparing a test material to a reference material with a known safety profile.
 1.2 This test method shall be used by qualified health care professionals experienced in good clinical practice (GCP) procedures.
 1.3 This test method can be performed using human subjects on either intact or compromised skin.
 Testing should be performed on intact skin for test substrates or products expected to have contact with normal, intact skin, or for direct comparison to products with a known skin irritation profile.
 Testing can be performed on compromised skin for test substrates or products that may commonly come into contact with damaged skin (for example, skin with diaper rash, or chapped skin) or skin that is expected to be hydrated.
-1.4 Visual scoring of erythema and dryness is performed by a trained skin grader on a pre-defined scale.
+1.4 Visual scoring of erythema and dryness is performed by a trained skin grader on a predefined scale.
 1.5 Prior to use in this test, materials shall undergo overall favorable biocompatibility testing consistent with the approach outlined in protocol Practice F748 or ISO 10993-1:2009.
 As a part of this series of testing, irritation per Practice F719 or ISO 10993-10 shall be conducted.
 1.6 The values stated in inch-pound units are to be regarded as standard.
 No other units of measurement are included in this standard.
 1.7 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.
 1.8 This international standard was developed in accordance with internationally recognized principles on standardization established in the Decision on Principles for the Development of International Standards, Guides and Recommendations issued by the World Trade Organization Technical Barriers to Trade (TBT) Committee.